RicardoGoncalves-CS/CSharpLearning/README.md

 Below you can find a _**table of contents**_ with hyperlinks to the appropriate folders to help navigate my repository.

-The _**table of contents**_ is organised by week which contain the topics covered during that week.

-This repository will be updated throughout the duration of the training.

-**NOTE: Each week folder contain notes on the topics covered during that week.
-The notes in each of these folders are organised by the order it was covered during the lessons.**

 # TABLE OF CONTENTS

 - [Week 1 - Business week](https://github.com/RicardoGoncalves-CS/Sparta/tree/main/Week%201)